Dean Young (poet)

-Dean Young (1955 – August 23rd, 2022) was a contemporary American poet in the poetic lineage of John Ashbery, Frank O'Hara, and Kenneth Koch.
+Dean Young (1955 – August 23, 2022) was an American poet in the lineage of John Ashbery, Frank O'Hara, and Kenneth Koch.
 Often cited as a second-generation New York School poet, Young also derived influence and inspiration from the work of André Breton, Paul Éluard, and the other French Surrealist poets.

-Life
+Life and career

-He was born in Columbia, Pennsylvania.
+Dean Young was born in Columbia, Pennsylvania in 1955.
 He received his MFA from Indiana University.

 In 2008, Young became the William Livingston Chair of Poetry of the Michener Center for Writers at the University of Texas at Austin.

-His most recent books are Solar Perplexus, Bender: New and Selected Poems, and Fall Higher.
+His later books included Solar Perplexus, Bender: New and Selected Poems, and Fall Higher.

 In an interview, Young said his poems are about misunderstanding and that tying meaning too closely with understanding is not the intent of his poetry.
-He finds the process of creation to be more important than the work itself: his poems are more demonstrations than explanations.
-He also finds that using mangled quotes from technical journals, as he experimented with in First Course in Turbulence, allows for a kind of collage in which tones confront each other.
-Citing Breton as an influence, Young finds Surrealism useful in understanding the imagination and removing the boundaries between real and unreal.
+He found the process of creation to be more important than the work itself: his poems are more demonstrations than explanations.
+He also found that using mangled quotes from technical journals, as he experimented with in First Course in Turbulence, allowed for a kind of collage in which tones confront each other.
+Citing Breton as an influence, Young found surrealism useful in understanding the imagination and removing the boundaries between real and unreal.

 In 2011, Young had a heart transplant.
-The possibility of his death and encounters with impermanence are frequent themes in his poetry, especially in Fall Higher, which was published days after his transplant.
+The possibility of his death and encounters with impermanence became frequent themes in his poetry, especially in Fall Higher, which was published days after his transplant.